-Risks Related to our Business and the Clinical Development, Regulatory Review and Approval of AKB-6548 and AKB-6899
+Risks Related to our Business and the Clinical Development, Regulatory Review and Approval of Vadadustat and AKB-6899

-We depend heavily on the success of one product candidate, AKB-6548, which just completed a Phase 2b study.
-Even if we obtain favorable clinical results in our Phase 3 studies, we may not be able to obtain regulatory approval for, or successfully commercialize, AKB-6548.
+We depend heavily on the success of one product candidate, vadadustat, which has completed Phase 2 development.
+Even if we obtain favorable clinical results in our Phase 3 studies when they are initiated, we may not be able to obtain regulatory approval for, or successfully commercialize, vadadustat.

-We currently have only one product candidate, AKB-6548, in clinical development, and our business depends almost entirely on the successful clinical development, regulatory approval and commercialization of that product candidate, which may never occur.
+We currently have only one product candidate, vadadustat, in clinical development, and our business depends almost entirely on the successful clinical development, regulatory approval and commercialization of that product candidate, which may never occur.
 We currently have no drug products for sale, generate no revenue from sales of any drugs, and may never be able to develop marketable drug products.
-AKB-6548, which has completed a Phase 2b study, will require substantial additional clinical development, testing, manufacturing process development, and regulatory approval before we are permitted to commence its commercialization.
+Vadadustat, which has completed Phase 2b development, will require substantial additional clinical development, testing, manufacturing process development, and regulatory approval before we are permitted to commerce its commercialization.
 Our other product candidate, AKB-6899, is in preclinical development.
-None of our product candidates has advanced into a pivotal study, and it may be years before any such study is initiated.
+None of our product candidates has advanced into a pivotal study, and it may be months or even years before any such study is initiated.
 The clinical trials of our product candidates are, and the manufacturing and marketing of our product candidates will be, subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries where we intend to test and, if approved, market any product candidates.
 Before obtaining regulatory approval for the commercial sale of any product candidate, we must demonstrate through extensive preclinical testing and clinical trials that the product candidate is safe and effective for use in each target indication.
 This process can take many years.
 Of the large number of drugs in development in the United States, only a small percentage successfully complete the FDA regulatory approval process and are commercialized.
-Accordingly, even if we are able to obtain the requisite capital to continue to fund our development and clinical programs, we may be unable to successfully develop or commercialize AKB-6548.
+Accordingly, even if we are able to obtain the requisite capital to continue to fund our development and clinical programs, we may be unable to successfully develop or commercialize vadadustat.

-We are not permitted to market AKB-6548 in the United States until we receive approval from the FDA, or in any jurisdiction outside of the United States until we receive the requisite approval from such jurisdiction.
-As a condition to submitting a New Drug Application, or NDA, to the FDA for AKB-6548 regarding its ability to treat patients with anemia secondary to CKD, we must complete Phase 3 studies and any additional non-clinical or clinical studies required by the FDA.
-AKB-6548 may not be successful in clinical trials or receive regulatory approval.
-Further, AKB-6548 may not receive regulatory approval even if it is successful in clinical trials.
-Obtaining approval of an NDA is a complex, lengthy, expensive and uncertain process that typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
-In addition, the safety concerns associated with injectable rESAs and the black box warnings in their prescribing information may affect the FDA's review of the safety results of AKB-6548.
+We are not permitted to market vadadustat in the United States until we receive approval from the FDA, or in any jurisdiction outside of the United States until we receive the requisite approval from regulatory authorities in such jurisdiction.
+As a condition to submitting a New Drug Application, or NDA, to the FDA for vadadustat regarding its ability to treat patients with anemia secondary to CKD, we must complete Phase 3 studies and any additional non-clinical or clinical studies required by the FDA.
+Vadadustat may not be successful in clinical trials or receive regulatory approval.
+Further, vadadustat may not receive regulatory approval even if it is successful in clinical trials.
+Obtaining approval of an NDA is a complex, lengthy, expensive and uncertain process that typically takes many years following the completion of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
+In addition, the safety concerns associated with injectable rESAs and the black box warnings in their prescribing information may affect the FDA's review of the safety results of vadadustat.
 Further, the policies or regulations, or the type and amount of clinical data necessary to gain approval, may change during the course of a product candidate's clinical development and may vary among jurisdictions.
-We have not obtained regulatory approval for any product candidate and it is possible that AKB-6548 will never obtain regulatory approval.
-The FDA may delay, limit or deny approval of AKB-6548 for many reasons, including, among others:
+We have not obtained regulatory approval for any product candidate and it is possible that vadadustat will never obtain regulatory approval.
+The FDA may delay, limit or deny approval of vadadustat for many reasons, including, among others: